infsys-lab/privacy-glue/README.md

 ## Dependencies :mag:

 1. This repository's code was tested with Python version `3.8.13`.
-To sync dependencies, we recommend creating a virtual environment and installing the relevant packages with `poetry`:
+To sync dependencies, we recommend creating a virtual environment with the same python version and installing the relevant packages with `poetry`:

     ```
     $ poetry install